 - Yes, some people really, truly, deep-down don’t like you very much.

-Worrying about it is denial of reality.
+Worrying about it is a denial of reality.
 It’s a demand that everything be the way you want it.
 It’s an attempt to control what is fundamentally outside your control.
 It’s expectations gone wild.

 Shit happens.
 People are jerks.